-The U.S. Open has hosts through 2027, with Pebble Beach Golf Links getting the nod in its now-expected 8-10 year range of hosting another U.S. Open.
+The US Open has future sites through 2027, with Pebble Beach Golf Links getting the nod in its now-expected 8-10 year range of serving again as a US Open venue.

 Future US Open venues announced

 - 2014 -- Pinehurst No. 2

 - 2015 -- Chambers Bay

 - 2018 -- Shinnecock Hills

 - 2023 -- Los Angeles Country Club